Frequently Asked Questions

 What to Bring:

-- If you take any prescription medications, bring enough to last for the length of your stay.
-Refills can be obtained @ the Lund’s Pharmacy, but it’s best to bring enough with you for the month.
+If you take any prescription medications, bring enough to last for the length of your stay.
+Refills can be obtained at the Lund’s Pharmacy, but it’s best to bring enough with you for the month.

-- If you smoke, bring cigarettes.
+If you smoke, bring enough cigarettes for a 30-day stay.
 Cigarettes can be mailed to you during your stay.

-- All your Toiletries to last for length of your stay with us.
+All your toiletries to last for the length of your stay with us.

-- Feel free to bring Over-the-counter medications and vitamins that you are taking.
+Feel free to bring any over-the-counter medications, vitamins, and supplements that you are taking.

-- You are welcome to bring an iPod or music player- unless it contains any downloaded video content or has internet capabilities.
+You are welcome to bring an iPod or digital music player - unless it has video and/or internet capabilities.
 Feel free to use them in your room, the Fitness Room and outside while walking.